-In this example, Google doesn’t really have much of an angle beyond being educational and informative, which is enough for the type of reader who arrives to the Think with Google domain; readers aren’t necessarily looking for services Google can provide them – just insights into ideas that may not have been on their radar.
+In this great example, Google doesn’t really have much of an angle beyond being educational and informative, which is enough for the type of reader who arrives at the Think with Google domain; readers aren’t necessarily looking for services Google can provide them — just insights into ideas that may not have been on their radar.

 Unlike most conventional downloadable assets, this report is more top of the funnel, yet it could be extremely useful to marketers in the food and beverage space in a way that empowers them to repurpose these findings to target a middle-of-the-funnel audience.

 5. Pardot: The B2B Marketer’s Lead Generation Field Guide

 Pardot is a marketing automation powerhouse.
 And although its parent company, Salesforce, may be the keeper of all things customer analytics, data management and sales integration, neither brand lets these jargon terms obscure its playful imaginative branding.

 With unique character illustrations, expert color palettes and a touch of graphical worldbuilding, Pardot is more than just another B2B software company; it also strives to satisfy both creative and analytics minds through visually satisfying brand experiences.

 In this “Field Guide” for generating B2B leads, Pardot begins by introducing a gang of characters and explores its outdoorsy theme throughout the entirety of the eBook.

 While lighter on data points relative to other eBooks we’ve shared so far, Pardot takes a more narrative approach, as the topic itself is less about numbers and more so an exploration of a high-level concept.
 As such, more text per page makes sense.